yvesvandenmeerssche/wt-fixtures/README.md

 ## Uploading generated data.

-Verify the settings in `scripts/config.js` in the same way you did when uploading curated data.
+Verify the settings in `scripts/config.js` as described in the `Uploading curated data` section.
 Then run the following:

 ```
 cd scripts